 ii.
 "Perhaps the term twelve is used here merely to point out the society of the apostles, who, though at this time they were only eleven, were still called the twelve, because this was their original number."
 (Clarke)

 i.
 Of whom the great part remain to the present is compelling testimony of the truth of the resurrection of Jesus.
-Paul is saying, “Go ask these people who saw the resurrected Jesus.
+Paul says, "Go ask these people who saw the resurrected Jesus.
 There are not a handful of self-deluded souls; there are literally hundreds who saw the resurrected Jesus with their own eyes.
-They know Jesus rose from the dead.”
+They know Jesus rose from the dead."

 ii.
 There really were five hundred followers of Jesus before His Ascension, though Acts 1:15 mentions only the 120 who were in the Jerusalem area.
 Jesus met with these 500 followers in the region of Galilee.
 They knew Jesus rose from the dead.

 iii.
-We sometimes sing: “You ask me how I know He lives; He lives, He lives inside my heart.”
+We sometimes sing: "You ask me how I know He lives; He lives, He lives inside my heart."
 But that is not the best way to prove Jesus lives.
-He lives because the historical evidence demands we believe in the resurrection of Jesus.
+We know He lives because the historical evidence demands we believe in the resurrection of Jesus.
 If we can believe anything in history, we can believe the reliable, confirmed testimony of these eyewitnesses.
 Jesus rose from the dead.

 iv.
 Through the years, there have been many objections suggested to the resurrection of Jesus.
 Some say He didn't die at all, but just "swooned" on the cross and revived in the tomb.
 Others say He really died, but His body was stolen.
 Still others suggest He really died, but His desperate followers hallucinated His resurrection.
 A plain, simple understanding of these evidences of the resurrection of Jesus destroys all of these theories, and shows they take far more faith to believe than the Biblical account.